ExeterCodeClub/Support/timelapse/task1.md

 camera.capture('altered.jpg')
 ```

-Lines beginning with `# ... ` are comments, they do nothing but tell the person  who is reading the script something they should know, it's a little note, a warning, a love letter.
+Lines beginning with `# ... ` are comments, they do nothing but tell the person  who is reading the script something they should know, it can be a little note, a warning, a smiley face.

 The following is a list of camera settings which will alter the way that the images look